The ALP explanation to muon $(g-2)$ and its test at future Tera-$Z$ and Higgs factories: Introduction

 We should also mention the flavor physics measurements can, in principle, offer sensitive probes to axion couplings.
-For example, the $C_{WW}$ coupling can induce the flavor-violating couplings in the down-quark sector through the top quark in the loop, which is severely constrained by the precision meson measurements.
+For instance, in a UV completion of the ALP Lagrangian, there may exist flavor off-diagonal derivative couplings between the ALP and leptons.
+Such couplings could trigger charged lepton flavor violation processes such as $\mu\to e\gamma$ and $\pi\to\mu e$ and are consequently stringently constrained by experimental results~\cite{Bauer:2019gfk,Bauer:2021mvw,Cornella:2019uxs,Dev:2017ftk}.
+Hence, we assume that the ALP-lepton coupling is flavor diagonal at low energy scales in the lepton mass basis.
+This setting implies that the UV completion of the ALP model must possess a specific flavor structure to account for the pronounced suppression of flavor off-diagonal couplings~\cite{Bauer:2021mvw,Buen-Abad:2021fwq}.
+Furthermore, the $C_{WW}$ coupling can induce the flavor-violating couplings in the down-quark sector through the top quark in the loop, which is severely constrained by the precision meson measurements.
 The $C_{WW}$ coupling can be constrained by $B^+ \to K^+ a (\mu \mu)$, $B \to K^* a (\mu \mu)$, $B^+ \to \pi^+ a (\mu \mu)$ for $m_a < 5$ GeV~\cite{Bauer:2021mvw}.
 The $C_{BB}$ coupling is less constrained since it comes in at a higher order.
 For $C_{\mu\mu}$ coupling, the three exotic $B$ meson decay channels provide similar constraints.
 There is one more channel $B_s \to \mu^+ \mu^-$, which can provide a constraint competitive with the CMS muonic force search~\cite{CMS:2018yxg} even for large $m_a$.
 At the same, such constraints depend on the flavor model, which necessarily involves more parameters.
 In this paper, we will assume that flavor constraints are not enough to cover the interesting parameter space.

 The paper is organized as follows.
 In section~\ref{sec:model}, we describe the axion low-energy model and calculate the $(g-2)_\mu$ at the 2-loop level.
 In section~\ref{sec:exist-and-future}, we start without the coupling between the ALP and the W boson.
 The signal final states are classified as $a + \gamma$ and $a + \bar{f}f$ and the existing constraints from electron-positron colliders like BaBar~\cite{BaBar:2020jma,BaBar:2016sci},Belle-II~\cite{Belle-II:2020jti} and LEP~\cite{OPAL:2002vhf,OPAL:1991acn,Jaeckel:2015jla,L3:1994shn} and the Large Hadron Collider~\cite{ATLAS:2015rsn,CMS:2018yxg,CMS:2019lwf} are discussed extensively in section \ref{sec:existConstraints}.
 We then discuss the constraints from exotic final states at future Tera-$Z$ and Higgs factory in section \ref{sec:futureZfactory} and extend the results including the general couplings to $W$ boson in section \ref{sec:generalGaugeCouplings}.
 Section \ref{sec:conclusion} contains our conclusion.